5.10. Joins#

 INNER JOIN.

-When performing the JOIN we had to match ON` the id columns between
+When performing the JOIN we had to match ON the id

 In general, to identify a column we use the following format: